aikynmurzagaliev-art/AirPlane/README.md

 ## Air Combat Prototype (UE5, C++)
 # Overview

-This project is a prototype of an air combat system developed in Unreal Engine 5 using C++ and Blueprints.
+Developed in Unreal Engine 5 using C++ and Blueprints.
+Air combat system prototype with player aircraft and AI enemies.

 # Features:
 1) Player-controlled aircraft with mouse-based steering